 Nervous system imaging involves inserting imaging agents in a patient's blood stream to weigh possible damage to the heart's nervous system.
 Nuclear cardiologists will be able to determine if there's an arrhythmia or abnormal heart rate.
 A gamma camera is used in the evaluation process.

 Nuclear cardiologists must obtain a medical degree, finish a nuclear cardiology residency and earn their state medical license.
 Graduates can then become a certified nuclear cardiologist by enrolling in a fellowship program.
 Designed primarily for working cardiologists, this part of the training is usually about two years.
 Physicians working with cardiovascular patients can enroll in an advanced cardiac imaging fellowship to obtain adequate nuclear cardiology training.

 Job Outlook and Salary Statistics

-The United States Bureau of Labor Statistics (BLS) classifies nuclear cardiologists in the broader category of physicians and surgeons, and it predicts faster than average job growth of 7% between 2018 and 2028 for the category.
-In 2018, the average annual salary for physicians and surgeons was $203,880, per the BLS.
+The United States Bureau of Labor Statistics (BLS) classifies nuclear cardiologists in the broader category of physicians and surgeons, and it predicts an average job growth of 4% between 2019 and 2029 for the category.
+In 2020, the average annual salary for physicians and surgeons was $218,850, per the BLS.